 Nebbiolo

 Although not as well known amongst wine novices as Cabernet Sauvignon and Merlot, the Nebbiolo red wine varieties are a distinct category of their own.
-Nebbiolo wines include Barolo, Nebbiolo d’Alba, Barbaresco and Gattinara, and are usually high in both tannin and alcohol content with a taste of fruit and spice.
+Nebbiolo is a signature grape of Italy’s Piedmont region, where the unique climate and soil contribute to its renowned character.
+Nebbiolo wines include Barolo, Nebbiolo d’Alba, Barbaresco and Gattinara, and are usually high in both tannin and alcohol content, and are also known for their high acidity, which contributes to their brightness, freshness, and aging potential.
+Despite its light colour, Nebbiolo has high tannins and acidity and is noted for complex aromas of rose, tar, and cherry.
 These wines generally have a full-bodied flavour courtesy of long aging, although recent medium-bodied introductions from Italy and California are less tannic and require a shorter aging period.

 Mourvedre